 Heyuan Guangdong, China Travel Guide

 Heyuan is renowned for Hakka cuisine (客家菜 - Kèjiā cài).
 This cooking style emphasizes savory, hearty, and often salt-cured or preserved ingredients.
-These elements reflect the Hakka people's historical nomadic lifestyle, where food preservation was something which is necessary.
+These elements reflect the Hakka people's historical nomadic lifestyle, where food preservation was something that is necessary.

 Pork, poultry (especially chicken), freshwater fish, preserved vegetables (梅菜 - meicai), tofu, taro, and glutinous rice form staples.